 Mississippi also prohibits unlawful entry or trespass onto another's land, property, or premises without permission or after being told entry is prohibited.
 Unlike burglary, these crimes don't require an intent to commit a crime.
 They also protect a wider range of property than burglary.

-Entry without permission.
-A person who enters onto another's land without permission commits a misdemeanor.
+A person who enters another's land without permission commits a misdemeanor.
 For a first offense, the offender faces a $250 fine.
-Any subsequent offenses (occurring within five years) incur ten to 30 days' jail time and a $500 fine.
+Any subsequent offenses (occurring within five years) incur 10 to 30 days' jail time and a $500 fine.

 If you've been charged with burglary or a related offense, contact a local criminal defense attorney.
 An attorney can help you evaluate your options, protect your rights, and defend your case.
 Even seemingly minor offenses, like trespassing, can result in a criminal record that impacts your future ability to get a job, find housing, or apply for a loan.
 Working with an experienced attorney can help you understand and improve the outcome of your case.